4498Lincoln/CC-Fuji-APIs/README.md

 ### Loading APIs

-In order to load an API in computercraft, use [os.loadAPI()](https://computercraft.info/wiki/Os.loadAPI) with a string containing the path to your API as an argument.
+In order to load an API in ComputerCraft, use [os.loadAPI()](https://computercraft.info/wiki/Os.loadAPI) with a string containing the path to your API as an argument.
 For example, if an API file is called "coolutils.lua" and it is in the directory "/myAPIs," to load it, you would run the following line of code:

 ```lua
 os.loadAPI("/myAPIs/coolutils.lua")